Chewhern/PKDSA/README.md

 **The flow and logic behind "5." in Management Application is now being demonstrated by using ASP.Net Core (6) Razor pages..**

+**When you're using TOR within this full stack application, try to ensure your CPU was freed, TOR won't crash or the application won't crash as long as your CPU which shown in task manager(Windows) are not more than 25%.**

 # IP Address(temporary)

 Currently the first version of the PKDSA is hosted under the IP address of